Inspire Dreams with Writing on Martin Luther King Day

 King’s exemplary communication skills lead to the unraveling of many systems of injustice.
 His writings, speeches, and sermons contributed to the creation of the Civil Rights Act of 1964, the allocation of a livable wage for Memphis sanitation workers, the desegregation of Montgomery buses, and many more actions that created a fairer society.

 In the same way that Dr. Martin Luther King, Jr. used his communication skills to affect change, students today can be inspired to do the same.
 Educators and parents can work to build confident communicators by building strong writers.
-Our Building Writers student workbooks teach students how to effectively communicate using opinion, narrative, and information writing styles.
+Our Building Writers student editions teach students how to effectively communicate using opinion, narrative, and information writing styles.

 Students are provided extra, core writing practice opportunities with fun, structured activities than span across subject areas such as science and social studies.
-To learn more about how to set your students up for communication success using Building Writers student workbooks, visit our website.
+To learn more about how to set your students up for communication success using Building Writers student editions, visit our website.

 Remember that you too can use your words to affect change and fulfill your dreams.